A Chinese Ghost Story: Box office

-2011 re-release and remake
+Re-releases and restorations

 In memory of the late Leslie Cheung, director Ching Siu-tung and producer Ng See-yuen re-released the film in cinemas across mainland China on 30 April 2011.
 China Radio International reported that the film was remastered with color timing that took about half a year.
 In addition, premieres took place in both Beijing and Shanghai.
 Ching Siu-tung, Ng See-yuen and Lau Siu-ming were present.
 However, Wu Ma and Joey Wong, who were invited, did not attend the premiere.
 Ching Siu-tung had difficulty tracking down Joey Wong and had to contact her through her family in Taiwan.
 He received a telephone call at the last minute from Wong's father, stating that the actress was in poor health and not in good condition to attend the premiere.
 Wong's father also quoted her daughter saying that acting in the film were her best memories.

-That same year, a remake of the film was released.
-It starred Louis Koo and Crystal Liu and was directed by Wilson Yip.
+In 2025, Cinema City Enterprises produced a 4K restoration of A Chinese Ghost Story, releasing it theatrically in China on 21 March 2025 in standard and 4DX formats.
+The re-release earned 10 million RMB in its first week.
+Shout!
+Factory released digital and Blu-ray versions of the restoration in August and October 2025, respectively, having acquired worldwide rights to production company Golden Princess' catalogue in January.